-The general guidelines and modifiers found in the 2013 CPT®-4 were adopted by reference by the Industrial Commission and are applicable when utilizing Arizona's Fee Schedule.
 The evaluation and management guidelines adopted by reference may be found in the Current Procedural Terminology®, Fourth Edition ("CPT® book") published by the AMA and is reprinted, in part, below with permission.
-To the extent that a conflict may exist between the adopted portions of the CPT®-4 and a code or guideline unique to Arizona, the Arizona code or guideline shall control.
-Language unique to Arizona is printed below in italics.
+To the extent that a conflict may exist between an adopted portion of the CPT®-4 and a code, guideline, identifier or modifier unique to Arizona, then the Arizona code, guideline, identifier or modifier shall control.

-1. CLASSIFICATION OF EVALUATION AND MANAGEMENT (E/M) SERVICES: The E/M section is divided into broad categories such as office visits, hospital visits, and consultations.
+A. CLASSIFICATION OF EVALUATION AND MANAGEMENT (E/M) SERVICES: The E/M section is divided into broad categories such as office visits, hospital visits, and consultations.
 Most of the categories are further divided into two or more subcategories of E/M services.
 For example, there are two subcategories of office visits (new patient and established patient) and there are two subcategories of hospital visits (initial and subsequent).
 The subcategories of E/M services are further classified into levels of E/M services that are identified by specific codes.
-This classification is important because the nature of physician work varies by type of service, place of service, and the patient's status.
+This classification is important because the nature of work varies by type of service, place of service, and the patient's status.

 The basic format of the levels of E/M services is the same for most categories.
 First, a unique code number is listed.
-Second, the place and/or type of service is specified, e.g., office consultation.
-Third, the content of the service is defined, e.g. comprehensive history and comprehensive examination.
-(See levels of E/M services following for details on the content of E/M services).
+Second, the place and/or type of service is specified, eg, office consultation.
+Third, the content of the service is defined, eg comprehensive history and comprehensive examination.
+(See "Levels of E/M Services" for details on the content of E/M services).
 Fourth, the nature of the presenting problem(s) usually associated with a given level is described.
 Fifth, the time typically required to provide the service is specified.
-(A detailed discussion of time is provided following).
+(A detailed discussion of time is provided below).

-- 2. DEFINITIONS OF COMMONLY USED TERMS: Certain key words and phrases are used throughout the E/M section.
+- B. DEFINITIONS OF COMMONLY USED TERMS: Certain key words and phrases are used throughout the E/M section.
 The following definitions are intended to reduce the potential for differing interpretations and to increase the consistency of reporting by physicians in differing specialties.
 E/M services may also be reported by other qualified health care professionals who are authorized to perform such services within the scope of their practice. - New and Established Patient: Solely for the purposes of distinguishing between new and established patients, professional services are those face-to-face services rendered by physicians and other qualified health care professionals who my report evaluation and management services reported by a specific CPT code(s).
-A new patient is one who has not received any professional services from the physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
+A new patient is one who has not received any professional services from the physician/qualified health care professional or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.